35. Application exercise: version 15

 asv_config = asv_configs[i]

-# Is the state being searched for among the states associated with view #i
+# is the state you're looking for in the states associated with view n° i?

 else: